Kotlin/dokka/README.md

         // Do not create index pages for empty packages skipEmptyPackages = true

-        // See the "Platforms" section of this readme targets = ["JVM"]
+        // This is a list of platform names that will be shown in the final result.
+See the "Platforms" section of this readme targets = ["JVM"]

         // Platform used for code analysis.
 See the "Platforms" section of this readme